gelafin/Ch6Test-DeckOfCards/README.md

 # Ch6Test-DeckOfCards
 part of a series of answers to the ch 6 test from learncpp.com

-Not robust, will clean code later
+Not robust; just answering the questions!

 6) Let’s pretend we’re writing a card game.